10k+ plays bonus short story: Beck

 The light hurt his eyes, but everything hurt.
 His lungs were still burning, reaching up into his throat.
 When he’d woken up, arm sore and bruised, and chest half caved in, the orderlies had done everything they could to ease him into the situation.
 He’d watched them, body collapsing under its own weight.
 They were a blur of faces.
 He’d gone back to sleep.

 (He did not remember the true events of his first waking.
 It had not been a calm affair.
 There had been hands, needles jamming into skin, sobbed accusations.
 People had tried to talk, to soothe.
-Nothing had registered save for the feeling of freefall.
+Nothing had registered save for the feeling of free fall.
 It’d taken his second waking for a hollowed-out calm.
 He hadn’t spoken then.
 He hadn’t spoken for days.)

 A familiar string tugged his heart awake.
 He raised his head, before slipping out of bed.
 It was all warm colors, not the white of hospitals.
 Bare feet cold against the tile, he stumbled forward, out the door and down the hall.
 Eyes watched him, but he didn’t register a thing.
 Instead, he walked past doors and a common area (filled with other teens and kids who saw him, but who he didn’t see, not yet).
 Then into another hall, and finally a door.

 When he knocked, a woman’s voice called out and he opened it.
-It was a cold hug, the warmest kind he’d had in a year.
+It was a cold hug, the warmest kind he’d heard in a year.
 The door slid closed behind him.
 The doctor raised her head.

 Although she did not smile, her eyes were soft, “Beck Castro.
 I was waiting for you to feel better, before I talked to you.”